 While these paper daisies are quite versatile, it’s not an ideal paper flower for a bouquet.
 It takes an extra bit of effort to build a base to attach it to some floral wire.

-Materials for DIY daisy flower:
+Materials for Cricut daisy flower:

 *this article contains affiliate links for your convenience, full disclosures here